th3lias/ApxKit/doc/docs.md

 # A small study of interpolation and approximation methods

-This library aims to make the exploration of various state-of-the-art interpolation and approximation methods easily accessible to mathematicians, computer scientists, machine learning practitioners, and others.
+This library aims to make the exploration of various state-of-the-art interpolation and approximation methods easily accessible to mathematicians, computer scientists, machine learning practitioners and others.

 We have implemented and tested basic interpolation and approximation methods, such as Least Squares on random grid points and Sparse Grids using Smolyak's Algorithm.
 For our tests, we used well-known (in numerical analysis at least)